(1) How do I create an AUTOINCREMENT field.

 That said, there are a number of things that external programs or bugs in your hardware or OS can do to corrupt a database file.
-Details can be found in the discussions on the atomic commit and locking support in SQLite as well as in the mailing list archives.
+See How To Corrupt An SQLite Database File for further information.

 Your can use PRAGMA integrity_check to do a thorough but time intensive test of the database integrity.

 Your can use PRAGMA quick_check to do a faster but less thorough test of the database integrity.

 Depending how badly your database is corrupted, you may be able to recover some of the data by using the CLI to dump the schema and contents to a file and then recreate.
 Unfortunately, once humpty-dumpty falls off the wall, it is generally not possible to put him back together again.